 1. There is always a chance to get back to the routine!

-2. Restarting can be starting something totally new!
+2. Restarting can be a chance to start something totally new!

--Trying something different, novel, and new can really help re-starting fitness routines.
+Trying something different, novel, and new can really help re-starting fitness routines.
 This is especially important if the reason you stopped was because you were bored with the activities you were doing.
 Many gyms, studios, and fitness centers off either free trail membership, discounted classes, or a “try before you buy” deals.
 I love giving new things a try, even if I don’t think I would do it long term.
 It helps me constantly evolve my idea of what I can do to keep healthy.
 Currently, I am doing a two week free trail (yes two whole weeks!) at F45 Training and love not having to plan my workouts and just show up to the group classes.
 It’s making it easier to stay committed to my personal fitness routine.
+(Update: Most F45 now only offer a week trail now.)

 3. Be realistic when restarting